miguelibero/aidl-nnrecomend/README.md

 nnrecommend --hparams-file hparams/spotify/gcn_att_testset_hparams.json train results/spotify/mini-spotify-data.csv --dataset spotify --model fm-gcn-att --tensorboard tensorboard
 ```

-We can see that without context, GCN (pink) is a bit better than linear (orange), but GCN with attention (red) improves on both even with less hidden dimensions.
+We can see that without context, GCN (pink) is a bit better than linear (orange), and GCN with attention (red) improves on both even with less hidden dimensions.

 ![spotify without context](./.readme/spotify_none.png)